modo-studio/framework-oriented/index.md

 ![](/assets/images/features.png)

 `Features` framework allows dependency inversion with features.
 Feature A and B don't know about each other, but they know about their interfaces because they've been defined in the Features framework.
 Without the dependency inversion in place, accessing B from A, creates an implicit dependency between these two frameworks.
-With such dependency you can't use A without importing B in a different application.
+With such dependency, you can't use A without importing B in a different application.

 All the models that these interfaces *(or protocols)* expose should be part of `Features` as well.